callmedarkfried/ooer/devlog.md

 # Devlog

+### Day 49
+- A problem has been identified, i am too lazy to fix it.
+When server connection is lost and reestablished, another set of desktop symbols is added.
+- Changed settings. wahoo.

 ### Day 47
 - Now using pseudo elements for text clocks for no goddamn reason.
 Thought it would cut down on the amount of code, benefits were minimal.
 But it works
 - Removed the lockscreen, that was a stupid decision